 This is an example of a “non-negotiable” boundary.
 Non-negotiables are relationship deal-breakers.

-The sex addict may call this an ultimatum and say she’s being unreasonable.
+He may call this an ultimatum and say she’s being unreasonable.
 This is distorted, victim thinking.
 She has a right to set boundaries and he has a right to choose his actions.
 She is simply letting him know that if he makes a particular choice, this is what she will do for her own self-care.

-Out of anger, fear, or attempts to control, partners sometimes make demands rather than requests.
+Out of anger, fear, or attempts to control, betrayed partners sometimes make demands rather than requests.
 They also may set non-negotiable boundaries that they later decide are unrealistic or too severe.

 When you’re in pain and your life feels out of control, issuing a demand can temporarily substitute for a feeling of power.